 In 1855 the famous Bordeaux Classification instead, which had a major impact on the quality class systems that subsequently emerged, but which are very different in the individual regions (see under Grand Cru ).
 Shortly afterwards, the country was the starting point of the largest and most comprehensive catastrophe in the history of viticulture, as from the 1860s phylloxera as well as real and false mildew launched their extermination campaign across Europe.
 France was particularly hard hit, with over three fifths (700,000 ha) of the vineyards being destroyed.
-At the same time, however, the "Golden Years of Bordeaux" signaled a new beginning, when vineyards were planted on a grand scale in the Médoc.
+At the same time, however, the "Golden Years of Bordeaux" signaled a new beginning when large-scale vineyards were created in the Médoc.

-In France it was recognized early on that on a certain soil type, under the influence of the local climate (Microclimate), certain grape varieties as well as the art of the winegrower a wine with distinctive characteristics arises.
+In France it was recognized early on that on a certain soil type, under the influence of there climate (Small climates), certain grape varieties as well as the art of the winemaker creates a wine with a distinctive characteristic.
 The beginnings already made that Cistercian, In the first third of the 20th century this was the term terroir embossed.
 The winery owner Pierre Le Roy de Boiseaumarié (1890-1967) described the ideal grape varieties for the in the 1920s Châteauneuf-du-Pape due to the typical soil and climate in an area defined by him.
 The agricultural professor Joseph gave further impulses Capus (1868-1947), who together with Boiseaumarié as initiator of the appellation system applies.

 French wine is now considered something extraordinary and an expression of cultural perfection worldwide.
 The famous English wine author Hugh Johnson has aptly described this in his book "Atlas of French Wines": "Throughout history, a form of cultural perfection has evolved in various parts of the world that eludes any logical explanation.
 If you think of the Middle East, this is religious fertility, the name Germany combines with music, the name Italy with architecture.
 But when you talk about France, you automatically think of table delights.
 The French choose and prepare their dishes with more zeal and care than anyone else in the world.
 Certainly, this brilliant talent for enjoyment helped the French to become the creators of the finest wines. ”